Kottugumada/DP/LevenshteinDistance.md

 **Step 1:** Define Subproblem:
 Edit distance on two different substrings x[i:] and another string y[j:]
 So, number of subproblems becomes length of x times length of y.
-All teh characters of x times all the characters of y.
+All the characters of x times all the characters of y.
 Quadratic time O(n^2)

 **Step 2:** Guess the smallest part of the solution that can be solved in polynomial time